Images from the History of Medicine (IHM)

 Copyright & Permissions

 The Images from the History of Medicine (IHM) database is a catalog of the prints and photographs collection of the National Library of Medicine (NLM).
 The purpose of the database is to assist users in finding illustrative material for private study, scholarship, and research.
-The NLM does not own the copyright to the images in the database, nor do we charge access or permission fees for their use.
-We do request, however, that published images include the credit line "Courtesy of the National Library of Medicine."
+The NLM does not own the copyright to the images in the database, nor does it charge access or permission fees for their use.
+It is requested, however, that published images include the credit line "Courtesy of the National Library of Medicine."

 For more information about copyright and the collections, please see Patron Guide to Copyright and Historical Materials.